 The Institute was founded by Wabash alumnus Richard J Stephenson '62, a philanthropist and entrepreneur who is committed to a free society.
 Learn More.

 The Institute sponsors events that bring thought leaders to the Wabash campus, engaging students and the wider community.
-See Upcoming Events.
+See Past Events.

 The Institute supports students pursuing summer internships with national and international public-policy organizations aligned with its mission.
 Learn More.